hgaaditya/rpi_homeserver/README.md

 ```
 11. Once done, you can exit from the container.
 And back in your project directory, just run the `sudo docker restart owncloud_owncloud_1` to recreate the container with the updated values.
 12. Since we have mentioned 8090 as the port in the .env file above, you can now log in to `http://dockerhost:8090` and should be able to see the login screen.
+13. Head over to [The OwnCloud Setup guide.](https://github.com/hgaaditya/rpi_homeserver/tree/main/Cloudstorage) for the Setup instructions.

 ## 4. Installing Jellying Media Server on Docker.